5 Languages Spotlight: Words of Affirmation

 We have found that following a few simple tips can make the use of words more effective in showing appreciation and encouragement to colleagues (and help you avoid some common errors, as well).
 To be most effective words of praise should:

-- The more specific the better.
-In a poll we conducted with thousands of employees, one of the most common phrases team members don’t want to hear is – “Good job.”
+2. The more specific the better.
+In a poll we conducted with thousands of employees, one of the most common phrases team members don’t want to hear is, “Good job.”
 Why?
-Because it is so general and generic, it could be applied to anyone at any time.
+Because it is so general and generic it could be applied to anyone at any time.
 Additionally, I’ve had technical employees say, “My boss (who isn’t technically trained), wouldn’t know if I did a good job or not!”
-Tell specifically what the employee did that you appreciate.
-“Thanks, Steven, for getting your report completed and to me on time.”
+Be specific when you tell the employee what they did that you appreciate.
+“Thanks, Steven, for getting your report completed and to me before the deadline.”

-- Tell why what they did is important – to you, to the organization, or to your clientele.
+3. Tell them why what they did is important – to you, to the organization, or to your clientele.
 While it may seem obvious to you why what they did is valuable, often employees don’t understand the big picture or the impact that action has on a number of people in the organization.
-“Thanks, Steven, for getting your report completed and to me on time because that gives me time to review it and incorporate it into my report to our director.”
+“Thanks, Steven, for getting your report completed and to me before the deadline because that gives me more time to review it and incorporate it into my report to our director.”

-- Remember that words are not equally important to everyone.
+4. Remember that words are not equally important to everyone.
 In our research with over 100,000 employees we found that less than 50% of employees want appreciation through words.
 That means, over 50% of employees want to be shown appreciation in ways other than words.
-For some, “words are cheap” or they have the perspective “don’t tell me I’m important, show me.”
+For some, words are cheap.
+Their thinking is, “don’t tell me I’m important, show me.”
 That is why we encourage leaders to have their team members find out which of the 5 languages of appreciation are important to them.
-To date, we’ve had over 200,000 people take the MBAI and have recently expanded and improved the options for results for deeper analysis.
+To date, we’ve had over 300,000 people take the MBAI and have expanded and improved the options for results for deeper analysis.

-Categories 5 Languages of Appreciation, Authenticity, Communication, Managing By Appreciation, Words of Affirmation, Workplace Culture
+Categories 5 Languages of Appreciation in the Workplace, Appreciation, Authenticity, Managing By Appreciation, Words of Affirmation